All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Mood and sleep effects.
 Prednisone can cause insomnia, irritability, and mood swings.
 These effects are unrelated to GLP-1 therapy but can affect overall well-being and treatment adherence.

-If you know in advance that you will need a steroid course, let your GLP-1 prescriber know so they can prepare a monitoring and adjustment plan preparing for GLP-1 medication changes.
+If you know in advance that you'll need a steroid course, let your GLP-1 prescriber know so they can prepare a monitoring and adjustment plan preparing for GLP-1 medication changes.

 Timing and Best Practices